ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 {:style="text-align: center;"}

 In this blog post, I want to focus on <u>argumentative sentence detection</u>: we want to know if a given text is an argument.
-I'll be using the "minimum wage" dataset from the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)).
+I'll use the "minimum wage" dataset from the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)).
 In addition, I'll use three other annotation guidelines from different NLP papers.
-The choices were based on the work of [Jakobsen et al.  (2022)](#jakobsen2022sensitivity).
+I based these choices from the work of [Jakobsen et al.  (2022)](#jakobsen2022sensitivity).

 Because each guideline defines an argument differently and asks for different labels, I normalized them into `1: Argument` and `0: No argument` similar to [Jakobsen et al.'s (2022)](#jakobsen2022sensitivity) work.
-The table below summarizes these guidelines (the numbers beside each label is its normalized version):
+The table below summarizes these guidelines (the number beside each label is its normalized version):